Toastpt/Weather-Dashboard/README.md

 OPENWEATHER_API_KEY=your_api_key
 AWS_BUCKET_NAME=your_bucket_name

-3.Configure AWS credentials:
+3.Configure AWS credentials:  ## Must have AWS Key and Secret Key aws configure
-aws configure

 5. Run the application:
 python3 src/weather_dashboard.py

-What I Learned
+What I Learned:

-AWS S3 bucket creation and management
-Environment variable management for secure API keys Python best practices for API integration
-Git workflow for project development
-Error handling in distributed systems
-Cloud resource management
+This project demonstrates how to integrate multiple technologies to create a robust and scalable Weather Data Collection System.
+By leveraging APIs, cloud storage, and Python’s simplicity, you can efficiently collect and store data for further analysis or display.

-Future Enhancements
+Future Enhancements:
+Alerts for extreme weather conditions
 Implement data visualization
 Create automated testing
 Set up CI/CD pipeline